Intellectual and Spiritual Humility Institute

-Bring communities together in a polarized society, creating space for the respect and dignity of all people.
+Bring communities together in a polarized society by creating space for the respect and dignity of all people.

 Resources We Offer

-- Community gatherings, lectures, and presentations
+Community gatherings, lectures, and presentations

-- Online mini classes and certificates
+Online mini-classes and certificates

-- Workshops and retreat facilitation
+Workshops and retreat facilitation

-- Curated community-building experiences
+Curated community-building experiences

 Meet the Director